About Hysterectomy and oophorectomy

 Your insurance card and identification

-- Undergo a behavioral health assessment and obtain referral documentation in line with WPATH guidelines.
+- Undergo an assessment and obtain referral documentation in line with WPATH guidelines.
 More detail on this process and the requirements can be found here.

 Referral letters and documentation should be faxed or e-mailed to:

 Please include your legal name, chosen name (if different), and date of birth with all communication.